tedchoward/tidbits/_posts/2012-05-10-youre-looking-in-the-wrong-direction.md

 Patrick Kennedy:
 > ... the Near East Dallas area should, SHOULD, be one of the most
-> active, valueable areas in the entire city.
+> active, valuable areas in the entire city.
 If not THE most.
 This is
 > why I think this area will blow uptown out of the water in terms of
-> amount of investment, future tax basem and especially CHARACTER.
+> amount of investment, future tax base and especially CHARACTER.
 There
 > is so much charm and history there to be enjoyed if we can get our act
 > together.